-Making the decision to breed a dog is something that should not be taken lightly.
-Breeding a Dachshund requires a strong longterm commitment and dedication during the entire process.
+Deciding to breed a dog is something that should not be taken lightly.
+Breeding a Dachshund requires a strong long-term commitment and dedication during the entire process.
 You will also be ready and willing to assume all the financial costs associated with the dachshund pregnancy, like medical bills.
-Finally, you will have to be responsible for the future puppies.
+Finally, you will have to be responsible for future puppies.
 This means taking care of them as well as making the effort to find good homes for the puppies.

 Dachshund Pregnancy and Whelping

 If you want to breed your dachshund or have an unplanned dachshund pregnancy, this short guide will tell you everything you need to know.